MJ029/Notes/DS Notes/Important Points - REGRESSION.md

 - If multicollinearity is found in the data, **centering** the data (that is deducting the mean of the variable from each score) might help to solve the problem.
 However, the simplest way to address the problem is to **remove** independent variables with high VIF values.
 - If homoscedasticity is present, a non-linear correction might fix the problem.
 - Check for **Influential cases** in dataset which also can affects the slope of a regression line.
+- Generally, non-constant variance arises in presence of outliers or extreme leverage values.
+Look
+-
 ### 1. Simple Linear Regression:
 - Simple linear regression is a statistical method that allows us to summarize and study relationships(trend) between two continuous (quantitative) variables.
 - One variable, denoted **X**, is regarded as the **predictor**, **explanatory**, or **independent variable**.